 The lack of support of the park was due to its location within a residential subdivision and the residents of both communities of Lincoln Park and Lake View were not fans of the new owner of the park, Charles Tyson Yerkes, Jr., who owned the Chicago Electric Street Railway that owned and operated streetcars on Evanston Avenue (now Broadway) and Clark Street.

 For years, Mr. Yerkes tried to circumvent property owners by trying, through city government, to acquire property for his company without due process.

-Imagine trying to locate a Six Flags amusement park in a middle of an urban residential street.
+Imagine trying to locate a Six Flags amusement park in the middle of an urban residential street.

 The wheel remained until 1903 when it was dismantled and transported to the site of what would be its last hurrah.
 The Ferris wheel was brought to St. Louis Missouri for the 1904 World's Fair.
 "The Louisiana Purchase Exposition" the St. Louis World's Fair was opened to the public on April 30, 1904.